isarandi/metrabs/docs/API.md

   Differently rotated, flipped and brightness-adjusted versions of each crop are fed through the crop model and results are averaged after transforming back to the camera reference frame.
 - **average_aug**: boolean, whether the output should contain averages over the different test-time augmentation results.
-If False, the results will contain all augmentation results individually, addressable on the third axis.
+If False, the results will contain all augmentation results individually.
 - **skeleton**: string, specifying what skeleton convention to use.
 See at the end of the page for the available options.
 - **detector_threshold**: float value for thresholding the inner person detector